-As it presents the results of the firstever publicly available survey specifically on Australian attitudes towards space, this report was always likely to raise as many questions as it answered and is therefore intended as a foundation for future research.
-Indeed, some of the questions raised in this report will be explored forthcoming publications.
-In particular, relationship the between voting preference and support for space activities and the ever-relevant question of public support for funding of space-related activities will be explored in more detail in forthcoming papers by the authors.
-Further investigation of the interplay between other variables-such as gender, location, education level, and age-will shed additional light on Australians' attitudes towards space.
+As it presents the results of the firstavailable ever publicly survey specifically on Australian attitudes towards space, this report was always likely to raise as many questions as it answered and is therefore intended as a foundation for future research.
+Indeed, some of the questions raised in this report will be explored in forthcoming publications.
+In particular, the relationship between voting preference and support for space activities and the ever-relevant question of public support for funding of space-related activities will be explored in more detail in forthcoming papers by the authors.
+Further investigation of the interplay between other variables such as gender, location, education level, and age-will shed additional light on Australians' attitudes towards space.